top of page

 • Propst et al. Ocular POCUS to Diagnose Posterior Chamber Abnormalities: A Systematic Review and Meta-analysis.
 JAMA Network Open.
 2020

 • Blaivas et al. A study of bedside ocular ultrasonography in the emergency department.
-Acad emer med.
+Acad Emer Med.
 2002

-• Trevor Dixon, MD Emergency
+Trevor Dixon, MD | Emergency Ultrasound Division Director

-Michael Halperin, MD, MPH
+Michael Halperin, MD, MPH | Emergency Ultrasound Fellowship Director

-• Current Fellows:
+Current Fellows:

 Prior Fellows: